gridcoin-community/Gridcoin-Research/doc/gridcoinresearch.conf.md

     ##  Linux: ~/.GridcoinResearch/
     ##  macOS: /Users/USERNAME/Library/Application/Support/GridcoinResearch/
     ##
-    ## Single # lines are commands, remove the # in Front of the Command to use it
+    ## Single # lines are commands, remove the # in Front of the command to use it
     ## Double ## lines are comments
     ##
     #############################################################################